documentcloud/documentcloud/app/views/help/accounts.markdown

 # How to Add Accounts

-Manage your organization's DocumentCloud accounts by clicking the "[Manage Accounts][]" link at the bottom of the sidebar to open a list of every account in your organization.
+Manage your organization's DocumentCloud accounts and settings by clicking the "[Manage Organization][]" link at the bottom of the sidebar to open a list of every account in your organization.

 <img src="/images/help/show_all_accounts.jpg" class="full_line" />